ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.

-On the Certbot website you can find clear instructions on how to install.
+You can find clear installation instructions on the Certbot website.
 You can select your web server software (Apache, Nginx, ...) and operating system and Certbot provides the instructions to install it.

 > You can check your operating system on Linux by executing `cat /etc/os-release`.